triggerz/dilemma-prototype/scenes/conflict.md

 # Outcome
 You experienced a positive effect in output (+3), but John was not happy with your decision and his engagement decreased (-2).
 This dilemma was estimated for use of -1 resource, which is what you used in this case (-1).

+# Choice
+Ask HR for help: Ask your HR Partner to inform John about his relocation.

+# Variables
+ - Resources: -3
+ - Engagement: -3
+ - Output: +3
+ - Total: round(((Engagement * Output) / 100) - (100 - Resources))

+# Feedback
+Ask HR for help: You chose letting your HR Partner handling the conversation with John about relocation.
+Maybe you chose this solution, because you are trying to avoid a potential conflict?

+Your HR Partner is definitely a resource you can use in this situation as support or preparing yourself for the conversation.
+But you need to take responsibility for your decision.

+The best choice here is appreciate Johns strengths first, to make certain that the discussion is not only about his challenges.
+This increases the chance that he is not in the defensive position, but is willing to cooperate.

+You could also have started the conversation by letting John explain first, but this could have led to a discussion and making it difficult explain why you have decided to move John.

+But good that you didn't choose to keep an open mind - you have already checked with employees - and another round may probably not change a lot in the conclusion.
+It will just waste time and take the atmosphere in the team from bad to worse.

+# Outcome
+You experienced a positive effect in output (+3), but John was highly demotivated, (-3).
+This dilemma was estimated for use of -1 resource, but since you involved HR you tripled the use of resources used in this case (-3 )

+# Choice
+Keep an open mind: You take an open talk with John (you might have missed something in your analysis…)

+# Variables
+ - Resources: o
+ - Engagement: -3
+ - Output: -3
+ - Total: round(((Engagement * Output) / 100) - (100 - Resources))

+# Feedback
+Keep an open mind: You chose to check again.
+Maybe you are afraid that analysis is not substantial enough?
+Or hoped that the problem just disappears again?
+But you have already checked with employees and completed an analyses - so another round will probably not change a lot in the conclusion.

+The best choice here is appreciate Johns strengths first, to make certain that the discussion is not only about his challenges.
+This increases the chance that he is not in the defensive position, but is willing to cooperate.

+You could also have started the conversation by letting John explain first, but this could have led to a discussion and making it difficult explain why you have decided to move John.

+Great that you didn't choose to let your HR Partner handle the conversation, since this is not taking responsibility for your decision.

+# Outcome
+Since you didn't move John you still experienced a negative effect in output (-3), engagement in the team is also decreasing (-3), but no resources are used (Resources 0).